Malajka/Physia/.ai/prd.md

 **Description**: As a lawyer, I want to ensure compliance with legal requirements.
 **Acceptance Criteria**:
 - Display of a disclaimer before starting to initialize first session for user.
-- User has to accept dislaimer before starting to create first session.
+- User has to accept disclaimer before starting to create first session.
 - Link to the full terms and conditions in the PDF footer.

 ### ID: US-005